Our work emphasizes the combined application of behavioral

 and electroencephalographic (EEG) methods, using the methods of

-computational neuroscience to link these variables.There are currently four major areas of emphasis in our lab:
+computational neuroscience to link these variables.There are currently three major areas of emphasis in our lab:

 - Effects of brain iron deficiency and repletion on perception, memory, and cognition: In this line of work we are documenting (using a combination of behavioral, EEG, and MRI measures) the extent to which iron deficiency produce measurable, and correctable, changes in basic perceptual, mnemonic, and cognitive abilities.
 In addition, we are testing hypotheses regarding the effect of iron depletion and repletion on specific cortical and sub-cortical circuits that support learning, memory, and the interaction of attention with memory.